Antipsychotics · Clopixol

 Will switching antipsychotics help my side effects?

-Often yes, particularly if you switch from a CYP2D6-cleared drug like zuclopenthixol or haloperidol to one with a different metabolic pathway.
-Quetiapine, olanzapine, and clozapine have lower EPS risk in general.
+Often yes, especially if you switch from a CYP2D6-cleared drug like zuclopenthixol or haloperidol to one with a different metabolic pathway.
+Quetiapine, olanzapine, and clozapine carry lower EPS risk in general.

 Get Your Report Now